The Amazon, Cradle of Cacao

-🌎 International Day for the Protection of the Amazon, cradle of Cacao
+Article written to celebrate the International Day for the Protection of the Amazon, September 5th, 2025.

 The river and the forest